sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 They may only choose 2 B cards each.

-#### Choose cards: Alternative rules for first-time players
+#### Choose cards: Rules for first-time players

-If this is your players' **first** experience with a role-playing game, Tell the players to choose only 2 of the A, B or C cards, and have them also choose a "Risk Driver" card.
+If this is your players' **first** experience with a role-playing game, tell the players to also choose a "Risk Driver":

-Place two green tokens on each player's Risk Driver card.
-When their character first *takes a big risk* by the method or for the reason written on their card, they receive the tokens.

  * Expose an embarrassment
  * Locate a prize